 The Mia 2 is the only worthwhile piece of the set.
 Still, even without the expected power boost, it is a good, solid toy.
 It’s small but not too small; easy to hold and easy to clean; fairly quiet.
 It’s still not super strong, but it does the trick when I travel, or when I need to duck into the bedroom for a wank while my boyfriend records bad singer-songwriters.
 Mia’s biggest asset remains its portability, its self-contained nature, and the fact that whenever I dig it out, it still has its charge.

-But if you’re wanting a gift for someone else, let me propose an alternative: get the Mia 2 and Luna Beads for the lady-on-the-go ($116 for both), or just get the Mona 2 ($139), then be like “hey girl, I got you the best LELO has to offer.
+But if you’re wanting a gift for someone else, let me propose an alternative to the Pleasure Set: get the Mia 2 and Luna Beads for the lady-on-the-go ($116 for both), or just get the Mona 2 ($139), then be like “hey girl, I got you the best LELO has to offer.
 You know, according to a random girl on the internet.”
 PERSUASIVE.

 Thank you, LELO, for putting up with me and still sending me stuff!